GetStream/stream-video-swift/docusaurus/docs/iOS/guides/chat-integration.md

 It's important that we're adding a unique call id in the `startCall` method, to invoke the ringing each time.

-In order to listen to incoming calls, you should attach the `CallModifier` to the parent view (e.g. the `ChatChannelListView`):
+In order to listen to incoming calls, you should attach the `CallModifier` to the parent view (for example the `ChatChannelListView`):

 ```swift
 ChatChannelListView(viewFactory: ChatViewFactory.shared)